Your AI agent's knowledge shouldn't belong to someone else's model.

 Questions about data sovereignty and how DataPeeps protects your knowledge.

-Your expertise should work for you, learn for you, and belong to you.
+Your expertise should work for you, in your voice, and belong to you.

-Every day you upload knowledge to a platform that absorbs it is a day your competitive advantage gets a little thinner.
+Every day you upload knowledge to a platform whose terms let it train on your content is a day your competitive advantage gets a little thinner.
 DataPeeps was built for experts who believe their intelligence is too valuable to give away.
 We built the architecture to prove it.

 We're onboarding experts who take ownership seriously - early signups get priority access